Skip to Main Content

 Introduction

-BLS librarians are developing this guide to support Professor Liz Schneider's spring 2025 course: Gender and the Law.
+BLS librarians initially developed this guide to support Professor Liz Schneider's spring 2025 course: Gender and the Law.
 Please refresh this web page each time you visit!

 Re. casebook Gender and Law: Theory, Doctrine, Commentary (c2023):

 • BLS Library has one print copy of Gender and Law: Theory, Doctrine, Commentary (c2023) in its first floor Reserve collection (call number: KF478.A4 B37 2023).
-Tip: Click here to view: "Opening Hours" for BLS Law School (250 Joralemon Street building); hours when students can check out casebooks and other materials at BLS Library's Circulation Desk; and hours when students can obtain help from reference librarians.
+Tip: Click here to view: "Opening Hours" for BLS Law School (250 Joralemon Street building) + hours when students can check out casebooks and other materials at BLS Library's Circulation Desk + hours when students can obtain help from reference librarians.

 Casebook, Study Aids, Course Reserve Books & Databases